 African-Americans are more likely to die from a stroke compared to Caucasians.
 This is partly due to the fact that African-Americans have a higher risk of high blood pressure, diabetes and obesity.

-Women tend to have a stroke when they are older than men but women have more strokes than men and it is more likely to kill women.
+Women tend to have strokes at older ages than men.
+Additionally, women have more strokes than men, and strokes are more likely to be fatal in women.
 Possible factors that may contribute to this increased risk in women is pregnancy, history of preeclampsia, use of birth control pills and post-menopausal hormone therapy.

 - Prior stroke or heart attack: